Youth Voter Registration Increasing; Still Lags Behind 2020

-While lower registration counts are to be expected given that millions of people register to vote in the final months before Election Day, the extent to which a majority of states have fewer registered young voters than they did at the time of the 2020 election underscores that registering youth remains a major task in the months ahead.
+While lower registration counts are to be expected right now, given that millions of people will still register to vote in the coming weeks—and, in the case of states, with same-day voter registration on Election Day itself—the extent to which a majority of states have fewer registered young voters than they did at the time of the 2020 election underscores that registering youth remains a major task.
 This data highlights where youth outreach and registration are most necessary.

-Using voter file data aggregated by Catalist, we calculated the number of youth (ages 18-29) registered to vote in each state below as of July 1, 2024, and compared it to the number of youth registered in November 3, 2020.
-(Because not all states reliably include birth date data in their voter files, voter registration counts are not available for all states.)
+Using voter file data aggregated by Catalist, we calculated the number of youth (ages 18-29) registered to vote in each state with data available as of September 3, 2024, and compared it to the number of youth registered on November 3, 2020.
+Note: Because not all states reliably include birth date data in their voter files, voter registration counts are not available for all states.
+We also excluded data from states that have not updated their voter files since July 1, 2024.

 About the Data